 Enhanced, optimized POS and Multi-Store feature sets among highlights

-Montreal, Canada – September 15, 2010 – Xsilva Systems Inc.maker of a comprehensive suite of
+Montreal, Canada – September 15, 2010 – Xsilva Systems Inc., maker of a comprehensive suite of

 easy-to-use tools for retailers, has released LightSpeed 3.2, providing retailers with significant Point of Sale performance enhancements, improved Multi-Store Pro replication tools, GSX Carry-In Repair for Apple reseller customers, as well as numerous improvements and optimizations.

-” said Dax Dasilva, founder and CEO of Xsilva Systems.
-“Xsilva is continuously evolving LightSpeed and its Multi-Store Pro feature set, and the new 3.2 version demonstrates this pursuit of refinement and enhanced utility
+“Whether operating a small store or a multi-store chain, business owners want fast, solid retail software that meets their growing needs,” said Dax Dasilva, founder and CEO of Xsilva Systems.
+“Xsilva is continuously evolving LightSpeed and its Multi-Store Pro feature set, and the new 3.2 version demonstrates this pursuit of refinement and enhanced utilityfor retail businesses that depend on our system."

 Upgrade Information